minhquangvo1109/UniversalVariable/README.md

 			},

 			/****
-			* Variables which describe the current state of the user’s shopping basket
+			* Variables which describe the current state of the userï¿½s shopping basket
 			****/
 			basket: {
 				subtotal: <A valid number with the total cost of the basket including any known tax per item, but not including shipping or discounts>,